OctopusDeploy/docs/docs/shared-content/administration/load-balancer-endpoint-info.include.md

 We typically recommend using a round-robin (or similar) approach for sharing traffic between the nodes in your cluster, as the Octopus Web Portal is stateless.

-However, each node in the cluster keeps a local cache of data including user permissions.
+Each node in the cluster keeps a local cache of data including user permissions.
 There is a known issue that occurs when a users permissions change.
 The local cache is only invalidated on the node where the change was made.
 This will be resolved in a future version of Octopus.

-To work around this issue in the meantime, you can configure your load balancer with **session persistence**.
+To work around this issue, you can configure your load balancer with **session persistence**.
 This will ensure user sessions are routed to the same node.

 All package uploads are sent as a POST to the REST API endpoint `/api/[SPACE-ID]/packages/raw`.
 Because the REST API will be behind a load balancer, you'll need to configure the following on the load balancer: